-Intravesical chemotherapy involves injecting chemotherapy medication directly into the bladder to treat cancerous tumors.
+Intravesical chemotherapy involves a healthcare professional injecting chemotherapy medication directly into the bladder to treat cancerous tumors.

 It is one of two types of intravesical therapy, the other being immunotherapy.